jsware/jsware.github.io/_pages/about.md

 ## My Why

+Simon Sinek's "Start with Why" and "Find your Why" messages resonate with me.

+{% include video id="7zFeuSagktM" provider="youtube" %}

+So I tried to define my why:

 > To find the best quality, affordable solutions so the pain of low quality does not outlast the joy of low price.

 ## This Site